path.closestPointTangent(point [, opt])

 end is the same as the direction of the curve at the closest point.

-curve.isDifferentiable() function may be used in advance to determine whether tangents can exist for a given curve.
+segment.isDifferentiable() functions may be used to determine whether a given segment is valid; the

-opt.precision is 3; this corresponds to maximum observed error of 0.1%.
+closestPoint calculations for curved segments (default precision is 3; this corresponds to maximum observed error of 0.1%).
+The

-opt.precision property is still necessary, however; it determines the precision of the point search algorithm.
+opt.precision property is still necessary, however; it determines the precision of the point search algorithm in curved segments.